 By Fred Jacobs

-Fred Jacobs is the writer of three books and a permanent resident of Puerto Vallarta.
+Fred Jacobs is the author of three books and is a permanent resident of Puerto Vallarta.